 Best place to find information and services that your council provides...

-NFI exercises use the powers given to the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014.
+The exercise is carried out by the Cabinet Office using powers bestowed on the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014

-The Cabinet Office is responsible for carrying out a data matching exercise.
-In order to do this, we are required to provide particular sets of data to the Cabinet Office.
+In order to participate in the exercise, we are required to provide particular sets of data to the Cabinet Office.

 Data matching involves comparing computer records held by one body against computer records held by the same body, or another body, to see how far they match.
 This is usually personal information.